ivan-hc/AppMan/README.md

   `-s`, `sync`	Updates the list of available apps.

   `-u`, `update`	Update AppImages using 'appimageupdate', if the update info is embedded into the AppImage itself by the developer.

+  `-U`, `full-upgrade` Re-install all programs.
+This allows you to get the latest version of all programs without having to	manually check them (see the "appman -a" command).
+This could	take several minutes, depending on the number of programs, the	sizes of the downloaded files, the way they are built, and the	speed of your Internet connection.
+Use CTRL+C to abort, then	clean up the residues (see the "appman -c" command).

 # How to update programs